-A 27-year-old medical student at Ohio State, Brian Shaffer vanished in the early morning hours of April 1, 2006 after he was captured by CCTV cameras entering the Ugly Tuna Saloona — and hasn't been seen since.
+A 27-year-old medical student at Ohio State, Brian Shaffer vanished in the early morning hours of April 1, 2006 after he was captured by CCTV cameras entering the Ugly Tuna Saloona.

 As a second-year medical student at Ohio State, Brian Shaffer had a bright future ahead of him.
 But that all changed on April 1, 2006, when a night on the town to celebrate the beginning of spring break ended in his disappearance.

 Brian Shaffer was last seen leisurely bar-hopping with his roommate when, in the company of many bar-goers and just before 2 AM, he inexplicably vanished.

 The Night Of Brian Shaffer’s Disappearance

 Born on February 25, 1979, in Pickerington, Ohio, Brian Randall Shaffer was a responsible son and student.
 After graduating high school in 1997, he attended Ohio State University (OSU) where he later began his studies at the OSU College of Medicine in 2004.

 As Shaffer told his peers, however, his real dream was to start a band.
 He was drawn to the tropical lifestyle of Jimmy Buffet and adored Pearl Jam enough to get their logo tattooed on his arm.

 He met his girlfriend, Alexis Waggoner, in 2006.
 She was also a second-year medical school student.
 Those closest to the couple believed he was planning to propose to her during their spring break trip to Miami that was planned just before Shaffer’s disappearance.

 Brian Shaffer’s family was first struck with tragedy in 2006 when his mother died of bone cancer.
 Then, on March 31, 2006, Brian Shaffer and his roommate William “Clint” Florence walked to the Ugly Tuna Saloona bar in Columbus’ University District, eager to blow off steam from their spring finals.